Rushmore75/cap_web_api/README.md

 # Next
 It could use some CSS help, it's just very time consuming.

+It should use the more updated version of my [authentication system](https://github.com/Rushmore75/rust_authentication) which has support for REDIS

 # Developing:
 You will need [diesel](https://diesel.rs/) installed to work with the ORM.